tmcgilchrist/.emacs.d/README.md

     git clone git://github.com/tmcgilchrist/.emacs.d.git

-A few paths to executables may depend on MacPorts but that's it.
+A few paths to executables may depend on MacPorts/Homebrew but that's it.

 ## TODO ##